-Coinbase Shares Surge After Beating Fourth-Quarter Profit Estimates
+Coinbase Shares Surge After It Crushes Wall Street Expectations

 The crypto exchange's transaction revenue doubled from previous quarter as crypto markets soared.

-Note: UPDATE (Feb.
-15, 2023, 22:00 UTC): Adds comments from Anil Gupta, vice president of investor relations at Coinbase.